How To Improve Your Credit Score

 Payment history is one of the most important factors in your credit score.
 Paying bills late — especially more than 30 days past due — can have a significant negative impact.

-An occasional slip-up won’t destroy your credit, but consistent on-time payments are one of the fastest ways to build and maintain a stronger score.
+An occasional slip-up may not destroy your credit, but consistent on-time payments are one of the best ways to build and maintain a stronger score.

 4. Keep Your Debt Low